 2. Figure out what you shouldn’t buy.
 Put yourself in the shoes of your student.
 Do they really need a printer or can they print off their assignments in a computer lab?
-Do they need a digital camera or will the camera in their smartphone suffice?
 Do they really need a USB flash drive or can they simply use a service like Dropbox to share data between computers?
 Are the majority of school assignments going to be submitted digitally?
 If so, reduce the portion of your budget dedicated to office supplies.
-Also, check our full list of tech you shouldn’t buy for students here.

 4. Team up with other families for bulk purchases.
 Reach out to other families within your school’s community and talk about purchasing school supplies in bulk.
 Many times, warehouse clubs like Sam’s Club and Costco will offer great deals, but the quantity is too big for the traditional family.
 Joining forces with another family can cut down the cost even more and allow you to split up the supplies.

 5. College students should investigate textbook rentals.
-The concept of textbook rentals are still relatively new and extremely helpful in order to avoid insane textbook prices at the college bookstore.
-While the go-to retailer is Amazon for physical textbook rentals, be sure to check out the Google Play store later this summer if your student has an Android device and wants to rent a digital textbook.
-Bookrenter.com is also another popular option for students.
+Textbook rentals are extremely helpful in order to avoid insane textbook prices at the college bookstore.
+While the go-to retailer is Amazon for physical textbook rentals, be sure to check out the Google Play store if your student has an Android device and wants to rent a digital textbook.
+Chegg is also an option.

 6. For big ticket items, set up a deal alert.
 If you are shopping for something expensive like a laptop, let us do the work for you with a deal alert and send you an email notification when something hits your price point.
 With the 17,000+ deals we publish during the back-to-school period, we can definitely help you save money this year.
 You can also take a quick look at the main Ben’s Bargains deal feed to see the best deals on any given day.